-Trade finance, though, is not limited to lending.
-To engage in business overseas, you will need to use the services of a financing institution, but the level and type of services you use will be up to you.
-Some providers that offer trade finance services usually have a range of options available to you, and you are able to choose the products that will meet your business needs.
+However, trade finance also covers a range of services beyond business finance.
+Banks and credit unions that offer trade finance services usually have a range of options available to you and you can choose the products that best meet your business needs.
 Some of these services may include transactional technologies, research and analytics, trade finance facilities and financial advice.

-- International money transfers.
-Foreign exchange includes services for transactions, forwards and options that can help protect your business against unfavourable market changes, while also taking advantage of favourable currency movements.
+- Foreign exchange.
+This includes services for transactions, forwards and options that can help protect your business against unfavourable market changes, while also taking advantage of favourable currency movements.

 - Export services.
 Exporters may require documentary collections, letters of credit, collection negotiations, working capital guarantees and financing solutions both pre- and post-shipping.